pjumppanen/niMSE-IO-BET-YFT/README.txt

 source('RScripts/YFTandBET_demo_ script.R', print.eval=TRUE)

-Note that to run on Mac OS X or Linux it is necessary to build the 64 bit Mseom shared library (libMseom.so) and copy it to the lib sub-directory.
-A 64 bit Windows dll is only provided with this distribution at this point in time.
+Note that to run on Mac OS X or Linux it is necessary to build the niMseom shared library (libniMseom.so) and copy it to the lib/linux sub-directory.
+64 bit and 32 bit Windows dlls are provided with this distribution.

 To build the shared library on OS X, Linux, Cygwin or mingWin you must have automake and libtool installed.
-You can build the niMseom shared library for OS X or Linux by downloading the ADT project from https://github.com/pjumppanen/ADT , then from a command prompt, change directory to the root folder for the project and execute the following shell commands.
+To build the niMseom shared library for OS X or Linux go to the niMseom sub-directory at the command prompt and then run,

 chmod -R 755 ./*
 ./init_config.sh
-./configure --disable-tapenade --with-r-lib-path={path to the R shared library import lib} --with-r-include-path={path to the R include files}

-After configure script has run successfully build the library using the shell commands,
+then,

+./configure
 make clean
 make

-then copy the libMseom.so file from the folder adt/objs/sample/Mseom/.libs to the lib folder under the MSE-IO-BET-YFT project...
+then copy the libniMseom.so file to the lib/linux directory under the niMSE-IO-BET-YFT project...